General FAQs

 (2) Delete the related registry items.

-Then Unfold "HKEY_CURRENT_USER > Software > Any Video (DVD) Converter Professional", right-click to delete.
+Then Unfold "HKEY_CURRENT_USER > Software > Any Video Converter Professional", right-click to delete.
 Then run the program or try reinstalling the problem.

 (3) The problem may be caused by DEP (Data execution Prevention).